accordproject/techdocs/docs/markup-preliminaries.md

 ![TemplateMark Dingus](assets/dingus2.png)

-You can also inspect the HTML source, or the document object model (abstract syntax tree or AST).
+You can also inspect the HTML source, or the document object model (abstract syntax tree or AST), even see a pdf rendering for your template.

 ![TemplateMark Dingus](assets/dingus3.png)